Easter means a long weekend – YAY! Hopefully you’ve got plans with extended family or friends – or both – and that it includes time in Rotorua.

 Using only fresh ingredients and Callebaut Couverture from Belgium, Sabine hand makes her choccy truffles in small batches, so it pays to get in early.
 She also hand paints specialty items like rabbits, eggs, chooks and a few giant (read: fillable!)
 Easter bunnies.
 Custom orders can be placed, as well.

 Because Sabine uses no artificial flavours or preservatives, she suggests her eggs-cellent treats be consumed within four weeks of purchase.
-As if!
+Is that even a problem??

-While you’re in the neighbourhood, why not hop down to Guidough’s just down the street a bit and around the corner.
-Guido, a Swiss baker, and his team create artisan goods the way they’ve been made in his family for generations.
-Sourdough breads, donuts, cinnamon rolls, pastries, and pies are all made in small batches six days a week.
+While you’re in the neighbourhood, why not hop over to Guidough’s just down the street a bit and around the corner to stock up on freshly baked-from-scratch hot cross buns.
+Swiss baker Guido and his team create artisan goods the way they’ve been made in his family for generations.
+Sourdough breads, donuts, cinnamon rolls, pastries, and pies are all made each day in small batches.

 Easter dining and shopping

 Not keen to do up a roast this year?
 Not a problem!
-Just head to Capers Café + Store for breakfast, brunch, lunch or dinner (or all four!) as this award-winning eatery makes it easy for you and is open right through Easter from 7am till 7pm.
-Breakfast, brunch and lunch is available until 5pm; light meals and sharing plates are available 5pm till close; cabinet food, including Easter treats, is available all day.
-And don’t forget happy hour from 5pm till 7pm.
+Just head to Capers Café + Store for breakfast, brunch, lunch or dinner (or all four!).
+This award-winning eatery makes it easy for you and is open right through Easter from 7am till 7pm.
+Breakfast, brunch and lunch are available until 2pm; the afternoon and evening menu, with new additions including light meals and sharing plates, are available 1pm till closing.

 While you’re there, check out the Store, especially if you need a gift or two for the kiddos’ Easter baskets, or for Mum and Dad.
-No Easter egg hunt here as you’ll find everything you could desire in plain sight from Volcanic Chocolate, T2 Tea, Flaveur Breads and Pandoro, and an incredible range of New Zealand artisan products for foodies, including Apostle Hot Sauce, and Pepper & Me.
+No Easter egg hunt here as you’ll find everything you could desire in plain sight from Bennetts of Mangawhai and Potter Brothers chocolates, delicious organic hot cross buns from Flaveur Breads and Pandoro, and an incredible range of New Zealand artisan products for foodies, including Apostle Hot Sauce, and Pepper & Me.
+And don’t forget the beautiful homewares, perfect for gifting friends or family, or simply for yourself.

 Treats for your nest or special somebunny specialBesides Christmas, Easter is a wonderful holiday for decking out the house in themed adornments and embellishments.
 So, if you’ve suddenly realised your nest is looking a bit soulless, here are two shops that’ll ruffle your feathers in a good way.